awsdocs/aws-codepipeline-user-guide/doc_source/how-to-custom-role.md

 **Note**
 Your service role has a name in a format similar to `oneClick_AWS-CodePipeline-1111222233334`\.

 1. Add the required permissions in the **Policy Document** box\.
-For example, for AWS CodeCommit support, add the following to your policy statement:
+For example, for CodeCommit support, add the following to your policy statement:

    ```
    {